Vavilov Hits the Road (Updated August 20) (Pinned to the Top of the Blog)

 I am sympathetic to Sewell J’s view.
 The patent unreasonableness standard in British Columbia essentially sets out grounds of review for abuse of discretion.
 These grounds can be supplemented — indeed, on the logic of Khosa, must be supplemented — by the common law of judicial review.
 The distinction between grounds and standards was reasserted in Vavilov, leaving the door very much open to Vavilovian reasonableness review informing the meaning of patent unreasonableness in British Columbia.
 Over to you, Court of Appeal.

 In Ontario, meanwhile, the reference to patent unreasonableness in the Human Rights Code, RSO 1990, c h-19, s.
 45.8 continues to be taken to require the application of the reasonableness standard: Intercounty Tennis Association v.
 Human Rights Tribunal of Ontario, 2020 ONSC 1632, at paras.
-30-38.
-Inasmuch as the statute makes reference to a common law concept (patent unreasonableness) which has been assimilated by the courts to another common law concept (reasonableness) this conclusion seems to me to be irresistible.
+30-38; Ontario v.
+Association of Ontario Midwives, 2020 ONSC 2839, at para.
+88. Inasmuch as the statute makes reference to a common law concept (patent unreasonableness) which has been assimilated by the courts to another common law concept (reasonableness) this conclusion seems to me to be irresistible.
 Unlike in British Columbia, the legislature has not attempted to specify the content of patent unreasonableness but rather signalled its willingness to rely on judicial development of patent unreasonableness.
 The judges have considered since Dunsmuir that the goals of patent unreasonableness can be achieved through the application of the reasonableness standard and, as such, the assimilation of patent unreasonableness to reasonableness does no violence to legislative intent or, to put the point in Vavilovian terms, the legislature’s institutional design choices.

 In Ponoka Right to Farm Society v Ponoka (County), 2020 ABQB 273, Neilson J considered s.
 539 of the Municipal Government Act, RSA 2000, c M-26, which provides: “No bylaw or resolution may be challenged on the ground that it is unreasonable”.
 Following the analysis in Koebisch v Rocky View County, 2019 ABQB 508, Neilson J held that this amounted to a legislative direction to apply the patent unreasonableness standard (at para.
 13).
 Section 539 raises quite the conundrum.
 The idea that it requires the application of the common law patent unreasonableness standard runs into the objection that patent unreasonableness has now been assimilated to reasonableness as a matter of common law.
 Inasmuch as there is any legislative intent, it points as much to the reasonableness standard as it does to the patent unreasonableness standard.
 Of course, this suggests that s.
 539’s bar to reasonableness review is meaningless.
 But I would not be too quick to jump to this conclusion.
 As the majority explained in Vavilov (at para.
 110), some statutory language “contemplates that the decision maker is to have greater flexibility in interpreting the meaning of such language”.
 Section 539 can, accordingly, be understood to provide “greater flexibility” to municipalities.
 It is not necessary to breath new life into the patent unreasonableness standard.
 My approach to s.
 539 also avoids a potential constitutional objection (noted by David Mullan in his Advocate’s Quarterly analysis of Vavilov): robust reasonableness review might be part of the constitutional core minimum of judicial review; if so, s.
 539 might be unconstitutional.
 Of course, the majority in Vavilov is not at all clear on what’s entrenched and what’s not entrenched, and s.
 539 is not a complete ouster (as it leaves correctness review in place), but allowing legislatures to oust reasonableness review would surely be constitutionally dubious at best in view of the importance accorded to “robust” reasonableness review in Vavilov.